 Migraine Headache Symptoms

-A pounding, deeply or pulsating throbbing aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
+A pounding, deep or pulsating throbbing, aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
 Other common symptoms may include:

 - One-sided blind spots and blurred vision

 - Sensitivity to light, noise, or odors

 About 20% of people with migraines experience an aura lasting 15 to 20 minutes in front of the onset of the actual migraine.1,2 The most common aura is visual, where people experience blind spots, flashing lights, and glowing zigzagging forms.
 Auras involve other senses, such as example a tingling feeling or numbness.
 They confuse the migraine victim and may affect speech.